fenago/ml-workshop/lab_guides/Lab_5.md

 ------------------------------------------------------------

-With the objective of comparing the performance of the algorithms trained in the previous chapter with the performance of a neural network, for this activity, we will continue to work with the Preprocessed Census Income Dataset.
+With the objective of comparing the performance of the algorithms trained in the previous lab with the performance of a neural network, for this activity, we will continue to work with the Preprocessed Census Income Dataset.
 Consider the following scenario: your company is continually offering a course for employees to improve